USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 ### Other notes

 - If you use multiple profiles in Chrome, step will open a new window in whichever profile was used last.
-If you end up in the wrong one just close it, do something in your work profile and rerun the ssh login command.
+If you end up in the wrong one, close that profile, do something in your work profile, and rerun the ssh login command.
 - Windows users will find most tools other than the built-in windows ssh command line tools no longer work.
 - Mac and Linux users may have a bit more luck, but anything beyond command line tools probably won’t work.
 - For graphical file transfers Globus is the preferred method.